Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 Recent Initiatives

-The Government of India has undertaken several initiatives and launched various programs in recent years to improve higher education enrollment and Gross Enrolment Ratio (GER) at the higher education level.
+The Government of India has undertaken several initiatives and launched various programs in recent years to improve higher education enrolment and Gross Enrolment Ratio (GER) at the higher education level.
 Some of the key efforts and programs are:

 Rashtriya Uchchatar Shiksha Abhiyan (RUSA): RUSA is a centrally sponsored scheme that provides strategic funding to eligible state higher education institutions.
 It focuses on improving higher education access, equity, and quality through reforms and infrastructure development.